About Me

 • Progesterone Intolerance - 2 hours - 2022 (online)

-But, learning about prescribing helps me to guide my patient on how to advocate for themself with their prescribing practitioner.
+However, learning about prescribing helps me to guide my patient on how to advocate for themself with their prescribing practitioner.

 I am on the Complementary & Natural Healthcare Register - The independent UK regulator for complementary healthcare practitioners, set up with government support to protect the public by providing a UK voluntary register of health practitioners.
 The register has been approved as an Accredited Register by the Professional Standards Authority for Health and Social Care, a body accountable to Parliament.